Income-driven repayment: Public Service Loan Forgiveness Program

 The Public Service Loan Forgiveness Program provides for the forgiveness of certain types of federal student loans after 10 years of qualifying employment and payments.
 The IBR plan can qualify for the Public Service Loan Forgiveness Program.
 To receive Public Service Loan Forgiveness, the borrower must repay their loans under one of the "income-driven repayment plans," including IBR.

 Applying for an income-driven repayment plan

 To apply for an income-driven repayment plan, a borrower needs to submit the Income-Driven Repayment Plan Request and provide information about family size and income.

 Tax information, as well as the application itself, and certification of family size, may be provided electronically through StudentLoans.gov.
 If completing the application electronically, a borrower may transfer tax information into the application directly from the Internal Revenue Service (IRS).

 According to the application, borrowers may also self-certify if they currently have no income, thus avoiding needing to try and document that they have no income.

-Because the eligibility criteria are complex, the application allows borrowers to indicate that they want their loan servicer to determine which of the income-driven plans the borrower is eligible for, and to place the borrower on the income-driven plan with the lowest monthly payment amount.
+History

-Recent announcements
+Income-contingent repayment of student loans has been formally proposed in the United States, in various forms, since 1971.
+The concept has been championed by politicians from both the right and the left.